floydhub/floyd-docs/docs/getstarted/quick_start.md

 ## What we will accomplish in this guide

 - Learn about FloydHub's web dashboard and `floyd-cli` tool
-- Initialize an existing project locally
+- Initialize an existing project on your computer
 - Run a job using `floyd run` command to train your deep learning model on FloydHub's GPU servers
 - View the logs and stored output